-How Poor Self-Esteem Impacts On Us
+How Low Self-Value Impacts On Us

 Everyone uses these words at times, usually when they experience a challenging or stressful situation.
-However, if you often think about yourself in these terms, then you might have a problem with low self-esteem.
+However, if you often think about yourself in these terms, then you might have a problem with low self-value.

-So What is Self-Esteem ?
+So What is Self-Value ?

-How Poor Self-Esteem Impacts On Us
+How Low Self-Value Impacts On Us

 Frequent Self-Criticism.
-A person with low self- esteem probably says a lot of negative things about themselves.
+A person with low self- value probably says a lot of negative things about themselves.
 They might criticise themselves, their actions, and abilities or joke about themselves in a very negative way.
 They might put themselves down, doubt themselves, or blame themselves when things go wrong.

 Ignoring Positive Qualities.
 When compliments are given to them, they might brush such comments aside or say that “it was all luck” or “it wasn’t that big a deal.”
 Instead, they might focus on what they didn’t do or the mistakes they made.

 Impact on Work/Study.
-A person with low self esteem might consistently achieve less than they are able to because they believe they are less capable than they are.
+A person with low self -value might consistently achieve less than they are able to because they believe they are less capable than they are.
 They might work extremely hard and push themselves to do more because they believe they need to make up for, or cover up, their lack of skill.
 They might find it hard to believe any good results they get are due to their own abilities or positive qualities.

 Relationship Problems.
-In personal relationships, people with low self-esteem might become upset or distressed by any criticism or disapproval, or bend over backwards to please other.
+In personal relationships, people with low self-value might become upset or distressed by any criticism or disapproval, or bend over backwards to please other.
 They may also be extremely shy or self-consciousness or even avoid or withdraw from intimacy or social contact.

 Recreation and Leisure.
-People with low self-esteem might not engage in many leisure or recreational activities, avoiding situations where they could be judged or evaluated in some way, such as sports, dancing, art and craft classes.
+People with low self-value might not engage in many leisure or recreational activities, avoiding situations where they could be judged or evaluated in some way, such as sports, dancing, art and craft classes.

 Personal Self-Care.
 People who do not value themselves may not bother with personal care.
 On the other hand, they might try to hide any inadequacies by not allowing themselves to be seen by others unless they look absolutely perfect.